 In any case, please read the indications on the carelabel of the garment.

 To keep your pieces beautiful: our tips for STORAGE

 If you are not wearing your AQVAROSSA garment for a few months, it is best to keep it in a cool, dark and dry place.
 Ideally, the garment is dry-cleaned or washed by hand according to the instructions, before it is stored in a garment bag with moth repellent.

 Coats and jackets should be hung on shaped hangers.
-Knitwear is best laid flat to prevent wrinkles.
+Knitwear is best laid flat to keep it in shape.
 Accessories feel most comfortable in their boxes.

 Use the self-cleaning powers of our wool: simply hang up your pieces in the morning mist or in a steamy bathroom, and the natural fibres will clean themselves and make wrinkles disappear.

 The extremely fine hairs of the alpaca and vicuna fibres can be easily tousled.
 This can be dealt with by using a soft brush and, if necessary, by ironing with light steam.